eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 - `state`: The state claim included in the authorization request JWT.
 Its value matches the authorization request identifier.
 - `id_token`: The requested id_token if authorization request 'response_type' attribute contains `id_token`.
 - `vp_token`: The requested vp_token if authorization request 'response_type' attribute contains `vp_token`.
-- `presentation_submission`: The presentation submission accompanying the vp_token in case 'response_type' attribute of authorization request contains `vp_token` (applicable only when using Presentation Exchange).

 _**response_mode = direct_post.jwt**_